btrettel/plint/README.md

 ### Verbose and debug modes

 A verbose mode which prints additional information can be enabled with `-V` or `--verbose`.
 At the moment, this will only display how plint is interpreting the claim when doing the antecedent basis analysis.
 A debug mode which will print even more information can be enabled with `-d` or `--debug`.

+### JSON input file

+For convenience, rather than keeping track of a large number of command line arguments, a JSON input file can be used where the names correspond to the command line arguments.
+For example, `plint --ant-basis demo-claims.txt` is equivalent to running `plint demo.json` where demo.json is as follows:

+    {
+        "file": "demo-claims.txt",
+        "ant_basis": true
+    }

+If command line arguments conflict with the JSON file, the command line argument will be used, not what is written in the JSON file.
+The command line arguments override the JSON file.

 ## Exit statuses